betcode-org/faq/docs/developing-and-testing-strategies.md

     print({result.description.market_type for result in results})
     ```

+??? question "How does Flumine handle abandoned events?"
+    This isn't something that Flumine handles explicitly.
+Rather it deals with the updates received from Betfair in exactly the same way as it would when the same updates information are received in a normal race.
+So the question shifts to what updates does Betfair provide for an abandoned race?
+    The answer is that it first suspends the affected markets, and sets all the available ladder volumes to zero, Then it removes all the runners and closes the markets.
+There's no explicit "abandoned" status or reason given for closing each market.

+    It will also cancel all the orders on the affected markets, which Flumine will detect in the order stream if you have that running (i.e. haven't overriden the default).

 ## Testing Strategies

 ??? question "How do I know if my strategy will be successful?"